ClickCease

 Conversational AI involves more complex systems designed to understand, process, and respond to human language in a way that is both contextual and intuitive.
 It goes beyond the rule-based interactions of traditional chatbots, and incorporates sophisticated machine learning algorithms to understand intent, regardless of the language or phrasing used.
 Conversational AI tools can handle unstructured speech or text inputs, and even improve over time based on additional training and human feedback.

-In terms of functionality, conversational AI systems aim to provide holistic, engaging interactions that make them conducive to customer service environments.
+In terms of functionality, conversational AI systems aim to enhance customer engagement by providing holistic, engaging interactions that make them conducive to customer service environments.
 They can engage in human-like dialogues, remembering past interactions and using this information to shape future responses.
-This ability to learn from past interactions allows them to provide personalized customer service, and to perform sales and marketing tasks more effectively.
+This ability to learn from past interactions allows AI-driven chatbots to provide personalized customer service, and to perform sales and marketing tasks more effectively.

 Conversational AIs can even proactively engage users based on an understanding of their behavior and preferences to make personalized product recommendations.
 So, while both conversational AI and traditional tools aim to automate and streamline customer interactions, its the former that offer user-focused interactions.